Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Information retriveal and web search.md

 ##### Intention Analysis

-[Intent Analysis goes a level deeper than sentiment analysis and gives an idea of whether a string of text is a complaint, a suggestion or a query.Gauging the intent of messages on social media opens a lot of new possibilities.
+[Intent Analysis goes a level deeper than sentiment analysis and gives an idea of whether a string of text is a complaint, a suggestion or a query.
+Gauging the intent of messages on social media opens a lot of new possibilities.
 It uses Long Short Term Memory (LSTM) algorithms to classify a text into different.
 LSTMs model sentences as chain of forget-remember decisions based on context.
 It is trained on social media data and news data differently for handling casual and formal language.
 We also have trained this algorithm for various custom datasets for different clients.](https://www.paralleldots.com/intent-analysis)

 - https://www.paralleldots.com/intent-analysis